berkaykpinar/Job-Employment-Site-Frontend/README.md

-# Frontend Part of the Job Employment Site Project with React.js
+# Frontend side of the Job Employment Site Project with React.js + Spring Boot

 # Getting Started with Create React App